Impetus for a Dialogical God-Human Relationship

 God does not intervene directly in the world, but acts through man.

 If Islam is about relationship, about trust, about love and mercy between God and man, then this presupposes that Islam is not perceived as a religion of law.
 The relationship between God and man is not a legal one: God is not the commander and man is not the commanded, but it is a love relationship.
 The way to build this love relationship between man and God is religious spirituality.
 Man is not only capable of spirituality, but also in need of it.
 For man’s ability to always be able to relate to himself and to others, that is, to always be able to maintain distance from everyone and everything, points to a principle of boundless openness within himself.
 In this context, the psychiatrist and founder of logotherapy Viktor Frankl speaks of the fundamental anthropological fact that being human always refers to something beyond oneself.
 Man is predisposed in his nature to want to open up (Frankl 1987, p.
 201).
-This fundamental openness in the human being is thus a basic need that wants to be fulfilled, not only on a material, social or mental level, but also on a spiritual one, in the sense of opening oneself to the transcendent that is outside this world (Dorst 2015; Bucher 2014).
+This principle openness in the human being is thus a basic need that wants to be fulfilled, not only on a material, social or mental level, but also on a spiritual one, in the sense of opening oneself to the transcendent that is outside this world (Dorst 2015; Bucher 2014).

 The highest to which man can open himself is the Absolute, which in Islam is placed in God.
 He has breathed into man of his spirit, and so man carries something divine within him.
 As an expression of this “sacred” in man, the angels had to prostrate themselves before him: “When I [God] created him [man] and breathed into him of my spirit, the angels prostrated themselves before him.”
 (Quran 15: 29)

-Our Author Prof. Dr. Mouhanad Khorchide
+About the author: Prof. Dr. Mouhanad Khorchide

 Prof. Dr. Mouhanad Khorchide is professor for Islamic religious education and director of the Center for Islamic Theology at the WWU Münster and head of the project “Quran in the Context of Mercy”.
 His main areas of work are Islamic religious education and didactics, Quranic hermeneutics, and systematic Islamic theology.